EaBro/TheImperialGod/README.md

 **1. NightZan999:**
 The main developer of TheImperialGod, not only coded all the cogs and the code himself, but also hosted the bot and did more. <br>
 **2. Dragonizedpizza:**
-The second most important developer, not only helped TheImperialGod's earlier version in advanced moderation but even got the bot hosted and told me how it got hosted.
-Big thanks to him <br>
+The second most important developer, not only helped TheImperialGod's earlier version in advanced moderation and gave me very useful suggestions <br>
+He also helped me with Github stuff.
 **3. Makiyu-py:**
 he helped me out in grammar errors 😎 and in some commands! <br>
 **4. JakeLion:**
 Jake has helped in tickets and fixing code to the modern style (im old school RIP).